aiven/devportal/docs/products/flink/concepts/checkpoints.rst

 Checkpoints
 ===========

-To achieve resilience and fault tolerance, Apache Flink® uses *checkpoints* with stateful functions.
-These checkpoints allow Flink to recover the state and position within the stream and provide failure-free execution for applications.

-Essentially, a checkpoint creates a snapshot of the data stream and stores it.
-The snapshots then provide a mechanism to recover from unexpected job failures.
-Compared to traditional database systems, checkpoints are closer to recovery logs than to backups.
+Checkpoints in Aivne for Apache Flink® are a key feature for ensuring resiliency and fault tolerance in stateful functions.
+By periodically creating snapshots of the data stream and storing them, checkpoints enable Flink to quickly and efficiently recover the stream's state and position in the event of a failure, ensuring that applications can continue to execute without interruption.

+In the event of a failure, Aiven for Apache Flink uses these checkpoints to restore the application's state and resume processing from the last recorded reading position, allowing the application to continue as if the failure had never occurred.

+Unlike traditional backups in database systems, rather than creating full copies of the data, checkpoints function more like recovery logs by periodically creating snapshots of the data stream and storing them.

 .. mermaid::